climatenlpcommunity/climatenlpcommunity.github.io/README.md

 ## Relevant research

-A list of research within this intersection of fields is automatically curated in [PAPERS.md](PAPERS.md).
+A list of research within this intersection of fields is automatically curated in [PAPERS.md](PAPERS.md) via monthly pull requests.
+Note apperance of research in this repo does not imply endorsement.

-(If you'd like to PR this repo to automatically categorise the research, that'd be welcome!)
+If you'd like to PR this repo to automatically categorise the research, that'd be welcome!

 ## Organisers